AllyInnes99/medapp/plan.md

 - [ ] Compare features to try and identify important things that are missing
 - [ ] Configure Android Studio environment for development
 - [ ] Organise repository
+- [ ] Create actors and user stories
 * **Week 3**
 * **Week 4**
 * **Week 5**